openfort-xyz/ecosystem-sample/README.md

 - 🎨 Beautiful Themes — Predesigned themes or full customization.
 - 🤝 Cross-platform support with [MWP](https://github.com/MobileWalletProtocol) for Unity, React Native and more.
 - 🔑 Non-custodial key management out of the box.
-- 🧠 Smart account with session keys, transaction batching, sponsored transactions.
+- 🧠 Smart account with session keys, onramping, transaction batching, sponsored transactions.

 and much more...